Alan Ball (American football)

-Alan Sheffield Ball (born March 29, 1985) is a former American football cornerback in the National Football League (NFL) for the Dallas Cowboys, Houston Texans, Jacksonville Jaguars, and Chicago Bears.
-He was drafted by the Dallas Cowboys in the seventh round of the 2007 NFL Draft.
+Alan Sheffield Ball (born March 29, 1985) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys, Houston Texans, Jacksonville Jaguars, and Chicago Bears.
+He was selected by the Cowboys in the seventh round of the 2007 NFL draft.
 He played college football at the University of Illinois.
 He was a contestant on the 35th season of Survivor (Heroes v.
 Healers v.
 Hustlers), where he placed 15th.

-Early years
+Early life

 Ball attended Saint Martin de Porres High School in Detroit, Michigan.
 As a senior, he helped his team win the 2001 state championship in football, by making 15 interceptions 6 in the postseason).
 He received All-region honors.

 Also a standout track & field athlete, he received All-State honors after winning back-to-back 110-meter hurdles state titles as a junior and senior.

 College career

 Ball accepted a football scholarship from the University of Illinois.
 As a redshirt freshman, he appeared in 7 games with 5 starts, making 44 tackles, 4 passes defensed and one forced fumble.
 He had 11 tackles against the University of Iowa.

 He doubled his starts (10) as a sophomore, finishing with 37 tackles (one for loss) and one pass defensed.
 He had 8 tackles against UCLA and Western Michigan University.

 As a junior, he appeared in all 11 games and started the final 7 contests.
 He registered 55 tackles (fourth on the team), one interception, 5 passes defensed (led the team) and 4 tackles for loss.
 He had 10 tackles (2 for loss) against the University of Wisconsin.
 He made 9 tackles (one for loss) against Northwestern University.

 His best season came as a senior, when he received honorable-mention All-Big Ten honors, after recording 62 tackles (3 for loss), one interception, and 13 passes defensed (fifth in school history).
 He finished his college career with 199 tackles (8 for loss), 2 interceptions, 23 passes defensed (tied for eighth in school history), and one forced fumble.